After your orthodontic treatment

 - Wear your retainer at all times, until your orthodontist instructs otherwise.

-- Clean your retainer thoroughly once a day with a toothbrush and toothpaste.
-Use warm but not hot water.
-Brushing retainers removes the plaque and eliminates odors.
-Efferdent® or other orthodontic appliance cleaners can be used but do not take the place of brushing.
+- Clean the retainer thoroughly once a day with a toothbrush, toothpaste and warm (not hot) water.
+Brushing retainers removes the plaque, and eliminates odors.

 - When your retainer is not in your mouth, it should ALWAYS be in its case.
 Pets love to chew on them!

 - Practice speaking, reading, or singing out loud to get used to having it over your teeth.

 - Retainers are breakable, so treat yours with care.
 If your retainer gets lost or broken, call us immediately.

 - Always bring your retainer to your appointments.

 - Retainer replacements are expensive, but with proper care they will last for years!

 - Remove your retainer when you go swimming.